QianZe-HAO/CyberMD/README.md

 # CyberMD

-A flexible tool for converting various document formats into clean Markdown, supporting both OCR-based extraction (for PDFs and images) and direct conversion (for DOCX, PPTX, XLSX).
+CyberMD (aka.
+Cyber Markdown) is a flexible tool for converting various document formats into clean Markdown, supporting both OCR-based extraction (for PDFs and images) and direct conversion (for DOCX, PPTX, XLSX).
 The project includes a Streamlit web interface for interactive use and a CLI script for batch processing.

 ## Features